toradex/meta-toradex-security/docs/README-encryption.md

 To workaround this issue, you can manually remove the key blob, which is by default located at `/var/local/private/.keys/tdx-enc-key.blob`.
 After removing the key blob and rebooting the device, another key will be generated and the partition will be formatted and encrypted with the new key.
 As a consequence, you will lose any content on the partition previously encrypted with the test key.

+Alternatively, you can provide a script located at `/usr/sbin/encryption_allowed`, which will be used to trigger an `Encryption disabled by the user!` error and exit after initially mounting the partition (this will only occur if the partition has not already been encrypted).
+This could be used to check the system state, for example reading the SEC_BOOT eFuse (in the case of NXP iMX SoCs) and only enabling encryption once the OTPMK is used, thus avoiding issues when using the initial test key.

+NOTE: This user script must be owned and only writable by `root` (example Linux permission of 0755).

 ## Notes on using a TPM

 Before enabling the TPM backend, you need to make sure there is a TPM device available in the hardware and configured in the operating system.
 This usually involves enabling the device driver in the Linux kernel and adding a node in the device tree.
 Be aware that providing access to a TPM device is out of scope in this layer.